 Because of its enhanced scalable and handling capacity of concurrent users, it is much more favored for developing cloud-native applications.
 Though MEAN stack is not ideal for every application there are other uses where it easily offsets.
-AngularJS helps to develop SPAs (single-page applications) which normally includes all the information or functionalities for the user on a single page.
-Most common examples are as follows:
+AngularJS helps to develop SPAs (single-page applications) which normally include all the information or functionalities for the user on a single page.
+The most common examples are as follows:

 - Expense Tracking

 MEAN Stack Architecture